jps27CSE/Multi_User_Blog_Node-JS/README.md

 # Multi User Blog
-## A Blog with Multi User who can create profile,edit profile and upload his blogs also can share comment and give likes
+## A Blog with Multi User who can create profile,edit profile and upload blogs also can share comment and give likes

 ## Links